- Things to Do

-But it's not all about the history; we live on an island which three municipalities share - Cape May, Cape May Point and West Cape May.
-You can leave you car in the driveway or parking lot and walk or ride your bike anywhere and still have easy access to the grocery store, the beaches, or any of the restaurants.
-We're a small town and proud of it, and we hope you come away thinking this is your town.
+But it's not all about the history.
+We live on an island shared by three municipalities: Cape May, Cape May Point, and West Cape May.
+Leave your car at your accommodation and walk or bike anywhere on the island.
+There's easy access to groceries, beaches, and restaurants.
+We're a small town and proud of it, and we hope you come away thinking of Cape May as your town too.

 If you're coming to Cape May for the first time, be sure to stop into the Cape May Welcome Center.
 It's within walking distance to the Washington Street Mall and many restaurants and accommodations.
 Free 30 minute on-site parking.
 The Chamber of Commerce is able to discuss MAC's tours with you in detail.

 Cape May Welcome Center